GoodEnergy36/bazel-llm-helper/README.md

 ### Instructions

-Once cloned onto your local machine, `cd` into this directory and run `npm install:all`.
+Once cloned onto your local machine, `cd` into this directory and run `npm run install:all`.

 When the installation process is complete, execute `npm run dev`.